 Air-Entraining Agent # oz./cu. yd. (#mL/m³)

 2. Report the time of efflux to the nearest 1 second.
-The test report should be issued like the report in the Appendix.
+The test report should be issued like the example as below.